Mourners leave flowers at Thai shopping mall after mass shooting

-NAKHON RATCHASIMA, Thailand (Reuters) - Mourners left flowers and written messages in front of the Terminal 21 shopping center in northeastern Thailand on Monday, a day after the end of a disgruntled soldier’s shooting rampage that killed at least 29 people.
+NAKHON RATCHASIMA, Thailand (Reuters) - Mourners left flowers and written messages in front of the Terminal 21 shopping center in northeastern Thailand on Monday after a soldier’s shooting rampage in which at least 29 people were killed.

-On Monday, a woman held a bouquet aloft, hands folded in prayer outside the mall in Nakhon Ratchasima city as others signed cards and offered comfort to each other.
+Soldiers, mall staff and volunteers cleaned bloodstains from the front of the mall in the city of Nakhon Ratchasima, while others laid wreaths.

+“Even though they are not my relatives or someone I know, but just walking by, I don’t feel okay with what happened,” said Thanaphorn Tongweraprasert, 29, who lives near the mall.

 A candlelight vigil was held on Sunday night as Buddhist monks led prayers and people laid down white flowers in memory of the victims of the attacker, who hit four locations around the city.

-“You have this rage, it fills you,” said local resident Chirathip Kurapakorn at the vigil.
+“You have this rage, it fills you,” said resident Chirathip Kurapakorn at the vigil.

 “It just happened right here in our hometown behind us, like right in our heart of everything.
 It’s just tragic.”